 As security for our technical liabilities, various financial institutions have furnished sureties for our company in the form of letters of credit.
-The total amount as at the balance sheet date was EUR 2,776.9 million (EUR 2,895.1 million).
+The total amount as at the balance sheet date was EUR 2,965.4 million (EUR 2,895.1 million).

-In addition, we keep own investments with a book value of EUR 49.2 million (EUR 53.8 million) in blocked custody accounts as collateral provided under existing derivative transactions.
-We received collateral with a fair value of EUR 1.6 million (EUR 18.6 million) for existing derivative transactions.
+In addition, we put up own investments with a book value of EUR 45.5 million as collateral for existing derivative transactions.
+In the previous year we kept own investments with a book value of EUR 53.8 million in blocked custody accounts for the provision of corresponding collateral.
+We received collateral with a fair value of EUR 19.6 million (EUR 18.6 million) for existing derivative transactions.

-For liabilities in connection with participating interests in real estate companies and real estate transactions the usual collateral under such transactions has been furnished to various banks, the amount of which totalled EUR 580.3 million (EUR 459.9 million) as at the balance sheet date.
+For liabilities in connection with participating interests in real estate companies and real estate transactions the usual collateral under such transactions has been furnished to various banks, the amount of which totalled EUR 604.7 million (EUR 459.9 million) as at the balance sheet date.

-Outstanding capital commitments with respect to alternative investments exist on the part of the Group in an amount of EUR 618.0 million (EUR 598.5 million).
-These primarily involve as yet unfulfilled payment obligations from investment commitments given to private equity funds and venture capital firms.
+Outstanding capital commitments with respect to alternative investments exist on the part of the Group in an amount of EUR 660.8 million (EUR 598.5 million).
+These primarily